’25

 But history and the realities of today’s challenges suggest otherwise.
 If anything, the rise of AI makes the need for visionaries and for multidisciplinary thinking more urgent than ever.

-The most lasting breakthroughs come from those who recognize art, science, technology, and design as parts of a larger, interconnected system.
+Innovation rarely comes from those who stay within one field.
+Progress is usually driven by people who can connect multiple views, perspective, and ideas.
+Ideas that may never meet, but are profound together.
+The most lasting breakthroughs come from those who recognize art, science, technology, and design as parts of a larger, interconnected set of systems.

-Their educational film, Powers of Ten, helped viewers zoom out from a picnic in Chicago to the edge of the universe and back into a single atom, illustrating how design, science, and perspective are always connected4.
+Centuries later, Charles and Ray Eames brought this approach to the modern era.
+Their molded plywood chair was a breakthrough in manufacturing, and material science, making mass production of organic forms possible.3 Their educational film, Powers of Ten, helped viewers zoom out from a picnic in Chicago to the edge of the universe, and back into a single atom.
+This illustrates how design, science, and perspective are always connected.4

-“Less, but better” became his guiding principle, shaping not only objects but the way we think about design’s purpose in daily life6.
+Dieter Rams, working at Braun, elevated the idea of considered design.
+His works, such as the SK4 radio and TP 1 , a Portable Transistor Radio and Phonograph, emphasized clarity, simplicity, and function.5 “Less, but better” became his guiding principle, shaping not only objects, but the way we think about design’s purpose in daily life.6

 In 2014, Apple acquired Beats by Dre, the audio company co-founded by Dr. Dre and Jimmy Iovine.
 Dr. Dre exemplifies the power of combining creative disciplines.
-As a producer, rapper, and entrepreneur, he shaped the sound of hip hop and helped launch artists like Snoop Dogg and Eminem.
+As a producer, rapper, and entrepreneur, he shaped the sound of hip hop and helped launch artists like Snoop Dogg, and Eminem.

 With Beats, he translated his deep understanding of music into product design.
 The headphones became more than a technical achievement; they became a symbol of culture, style, sports, sound, and music.

 Of course, the rapid rise of AI brings new risks alongside new opportunities.
-Recent research suggests that relying too heavily on AI can lead to “cognitive atrophy,” weakened critical thinking, memory, and problem-solving skills, as humans begin to offload too much of their own creative and intellectual work to machines11.
+Recent research suggests that relying too heavily on AI can lead to “cognitive atrophy,” weakened critical thinking, memory, and problem-solving skills, as humans begin to offload too much of their own creative, and intellectual work to machines.11

 Our role is to shape AI with intention, curiosity, and most of all care.

-The work ahead will be built on balance, where structure supports exploration and human perspective guides technology to serve people, not replace them.
+The work ahead will be built on balance, where structure supports exploration, and human perspective guides technology to serve people, not replace them.
 Multidisciplinary teams, crossing fields and collaborating12 even with new forms of intelligence, can create systems that adapt, endure, and connect.

 1. British Library.
 "Leonardo da Vinci Notebook." https://imagesonline.bl.uk/asset/4200